IrakliChanukvadze/IrakliChanukvadze/README.md

 ### Hi there, I am Irakli 👋

-- Hey, I am a passionate and driven software developer with a Bachelor's degree in Computer Science and a background in international rugby refereeing.
+- Hey, I am a passionate and driven software developer with a Bachelor's degree in Computer Science, 2+ years of work experience as a front-end developer and a background in international rugby refereeing.
 Skilled in problem-solving, teamwork, and attention to detail, I bring a high level of focus and dedication to my work.
 Proficient in HTML, CSS, JavaScript, React, and TypeScript, I enjoy creating efficient and innovative solutions to complex challenges.
 With a strong desire for continuous learning and growth, I am expanding my skills to include backend development with Node.js, Express, MongoDB, and SQL.
 Committed to delivering exceptional results, I thrive in dynamic and collaborative environments.

 - 📫 How to reach me: ...